An honest review about (6 years old) Cumulus sleeping bag

 Ever thought of spending less money because that’s something you haven’t got in abundance?

-Thinking about it, what a contradiction it is; we, worldly cyclists like to be close to Nature and live that basic experience but we like the latest big brands, with improved techniques and yet we need to replace that once latest big brand showpiece.
+Thinking about it, what a contradiction it is; we, worldly cyclists like to be close to nature and live that basic experience but we like the latest big brands, with improved techniques and yet we need to replace that once latest big brand showpiece.
 For years I was so pleased with my not world-known brand Cumulus sleeping bag that I was initially a bit disappointed that I was cold underneath the downy fluffy feathery cloud of feathers.
 Cold?
 With an outside temperature of 3 degrees?
 Sure, I wore not much clothes but that shouldn’t have to.

-Someone else made a smart comment: ‘A goose gets rid of the dirt immediately, but we don’t wash the sleeping bag for years, of course it wears out.’
+Heike made a smart comment: ‘A goose gets rid of the dirt immediately, but we don’t wash the sleeping bag for years, of course it wears out.’

 And I remain of the assumption that (bicycle) gear last forever.
 I should get rid of that tale.
 Yet, Cumulus comes close.